-11. Invoices will be issued on confirmation of enrolment and when changes are made to enrolment to all students.
+11. Invoices will be issued to all students on confirmation of enrolment and when changes are made to enrolment .
 A Statement of Account will be available to all students which will present the current status of an account.
-When any fees are 60 days or more overdue the University may, at the University's option cancel the enrolment of the student or suspend the enrolment.
+When any fees are 60 days or more overdue the University may, at the University's option cancel or suspend the enrolment of the student.
 Suspension means that students:

 (a) no longer have access to certain University facilities;

 (c) will not have access to their academic records; and

 (d) may not re-enrol at Massey University until the fees due have been paid in full.